 After poking fun at me, he showed me the progress he is making on a painting and we were off.
-Closer to the park, he toured a membership only campsite that he thought would be great to camp in for over night trips to the park.
-It would be easier to acclimate to the elevation, and its relatively closer to the park than the quite expensive hotels in the area.
+Closer to the park, he toured a membership only campsite that he thought would be great to camp in for overnight trips to the park.
+It would be easier to acclimate to the elevation, and it’s relatively close to the park than the quite expensive hotels in the area.
 Then we searched for and found the gas station cafe that serves lobster taquitos, just in case we came out that way later.

 On into the park!
 Thrilled that I actually remembered my NPS pass I plummeted to earth when I discovered I forgot my hiking boots.
 No problem, I’m sure the sporting goods store sells them.
 If not, I have an extra pair of running shoes in my bag.

 “Hey, I brought my thingy [telescope] so we can see if we can see anyone on El Cap,” he announced unexpectedly.
 Uh, I looked at my watch, sure.
 We can look.
 I keep saying, as long as we can start the hike by 12 o’clock, we should be fine.